yash-yp/chaoss-workspace/templates/WG-README.md

 ### Chairs

-List containing names of contact persons (linked to their Github profiles) for the repository.
+List containing names of contact persons (linked to their Github profiles) for the working group.

 -
 -

 ### Amazing CHAOSS Project Contributors

-Link to [contributors](https://chaoss.community/metrics/#user-content-chaoss-contributors-include) page on website.
+Link to the [contributors](https://chaoss.community/metrics/#user-content-chaoss-contributors-include) page on the website.
 <br/>

 ## License

-- Link to the `LICENSE` file of the WG.
+- Link to the `LICENSE` file
-- Copyright
+- Copyright notice
 <br/>